-4.1.
-Enabling Tether-free Operation
+4.1 Enabling Tether-Free Operation

-The first critical step in preparing CHIMP for the DRC Finals was to ensure that robot could be completely functional while untethered, requiring removal of all off-board power, wired communications, and belay support.
+The first critical step in preparing CHIMP for the DRC Finals was to ensure the robot could be completely functional while untethered, requiring removal of all off-board power, wired communications, and belay support.
 This necessitated the switchover to battery power, wireless communications, and a stable machine built to avoid falls.

 At the DRC Trials, CHIMP was operated exclusively via a power tether, even though the robot was originally designed for battery use.
-CHIMP's battery (Figure 17) was finished in early 2014, a large pack that loads into slots in CHIMP's back.
-The pack consists of eight high-capacity BB-2590 battery modules, a common battery design often found in military electronics and portable robots.
-The modules were selected for their battery chemistry (lithium ion), high-energy density compared to alternatives, rugged design for hostile environments, and multiple layers of built-in protection inside each battery module.
-Each module has a rating of 10 Ah at a nominal voltage of roughly 30 V. An entire battery pack consists of four parallel stacks of two modules, for a total energy of 2,400 Wh, enough for CHIMP to continuously perform tasks for approximately 2 hours.
-The pack provides details on each module's voltage and current via a CANbus interface, allowing the software to protect the modules from excessive discharge and keep the operators apprised of the remaining battery energy.
+CHIMP's battery (Fig. 17) was finished in early 2014, a large pack that loads into slots in CHIMP's back.
+The pack consists of eight high capacity BB-2590 battery modules, a common battery design often found in military electronics and portable robots.
+The modules were selected for their battery chemistry (Lithium Ion), high energy density compared to alternatives, rugged design for hostile environments, and multiple layers of built-in protection inside each battery module.
+Each module has a rating of 10 Ah at a nominal voltage of roughly 30 V. An entire battery pack consists of four parallel stacks of two modules, for a total energy of 2400 Wh, enough for CHIMP to continuously perform tasks for approximately 2h.
+The pack provides details on each module's voltage and current via a CAN bus interface, allowing the software to protect the modules from excessive discharge and keep the operators apprised of remaining battery energy.